-The analysis of the pupil data is based on a study by Wendt and colleagues (2018) (see also previous white papers, e.g. Opn Clinical Evidence, Le Goff et al., 2016, and Tinnitus and Pupillometry, Juul Jensen, 2018).
-For each participant and condition, peak pupil dilation (PPD) was calculated (see Figure 2, which visualises normalised pupil dilation over time).
-Data processing was carried out in the following way: data was measured for 25 trials in each condition.
+The analysis of the pupil data is based on a study by Wendt and colleagues (2017) (see also previous white papers, e.g. Opn Clinical Evidence, Le Goff et al., 2016, and Tinnitus and Pupillometry, Juul Jensen, 2017).
+For each participant and condition, peak pupil dilation (PPD) was calculated (see Figure 2, which visualises normalized pupil dilation over time).
+Data processing was measured for 25 trials in each condition.
 For each condition, the first three trials were removed in order to remove training effects from the beginning of the condition.
 For the remaining trials, a baseline correction was performed by subtracting a baseline value that was estimated by the mean pupil size within one second previous to the onset of the sentence.
-By correcting to baseline, pupil artifacts related to aspects like nervousness and excitement were controlled for.
+By correcting to baseline, pupil artifacts related to aspects like nervousness and excitement were controlled.
 Furthermore, pupil data consisting of greater than 20% of blinks, eye movements, or missing data were excluded from further analyses.
 A linear interpolation and a smoothing filter were passed over the remaining trials, thus removing eye blinks and high frequency artifacts.
 The mean and standard deviation of the pupil dilation was calculated from the noise onset to the noise offset.
 The total time of pupil dilation was thus from 1 to 7 seconds, in which the sentence onset was at 3 seconds.

-Figure 2 Normalised pupil dilation (mm.) over time (s.), indicating the pupil baseline, the peak pupil dilation, and the time onset for noise and sentence presentation
+Figure 2 Normalized pupil dilation (mm.) over time (s.), indicating the pupil baseline, the peak pupil dilation, and the time onset for noise and sentence presentation.

 When testing the pupil response and speech intelligibility in a variety of SNRs, the typical result would be something like the graph shown in figure 3 (random SNRs are chosen for the example).
 That is, the PPD as a function of SNR presents itself in an inverted-U shape, with the maximum PPD around the middle and the gradual decrease of PPD on each side of the maximum.
-The maximum PPD indicates the acoustical environment in which listeners spend the most effort.
+The maximum PPD indicates the acoustical environment in which listeners expend the most effort.
 The bottom part of the figure shows a typical psychometric function of speech intelligibility in different SNRs, ranging from 0% to 100%.
 The inverted-U and -S shapes shown in figure 3 are characteristic shapes from these two measurements.
-In the results section, specific data points from the present study that are of particular interest are shown.